-Daybreak Oil and Gas is focused on proving, developing, and producing its oil reserves on its acreage at its East Slopes Project in Kern County, California.
+Daybreak Oil and Gas is focused on proving, developing, and producing its crude oil reserves on its acreage at its East Slopes Project in Kern County, California.
 Daybreak owns a 3-D seismic survey that encompasses 20,000 acres over 32 square miles with approximately 3,700 under lease in the San Joaquin Valley of California.
-Daybreak has recently acquired a 30% working interest in 1,400 acres in the Michigan Basin where we have two shallow oil prospects.
+Daybreak has recently acquired a 30% working interest in 1,400 acres in the Michigan Basin where we have two shallow crude oil prospects.

 To accomplish this we:

-- use 3-D seismic and other advanced technologies to evaluate our acreage and prove our oil reserves;
+- use 3-D seismic and other advanced technologies to evaluate our acreage and prove our crude oil reserves;

-- have the necessary facilities to produce and market our oil production in a low cost manner.
+- have the necessary facilities to produce and market our crude oil production in a low cost manner.